OceanOutcomes/ocean-outcomes/news/posts/2026-7-30-from-research-to-reform-building-better-fisheries-governance-in-south-korea.md

 ---
 layout: news
-title: From Research to Reform: Building Better Fisheries Governance in South Korea
+title: From Research to Reform — Building Better Fisheries Governance in South Korea
 teaser-text: How Ocean Outcomes is helping strengthen the policies, partnerships, and institutions that support sustainable fisheries
 hero-image: https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/From+Research+to+Reform%3A+Building+Better+Fisheries+Governance+in+South+Korea/O5+Blog_Hero.png
 featured: TRUE